jaredhanson11/Lob-Coding-Challenge/README.md

         -h : show help
         -m : use inputs from json file

     If using -m, the input file must be a valid json file with the inputs in a dictionary.
-The dictionary can have the keys, 'message', 'name', 'address_line1', 'address_line2', 'city', 'state', 'zip_code'
+    The dictionary can have the keys:
+        'message', 'name', 'address_line1', 'address_line2', 'city', 'state', 'zip_code'